jeduden/longword/README.md

 It seems to fit the requirements.
 The dependency issues are a bit worrying.
 In a real production environment I would probably look for alternatives, that are more predictable during the installation process.

+### Highscoring

+Currently, highscores are also displayed when the score is equal the highest score.
+Depending on the user experience one might want to change that.